wbiker/rules_dotnet/README.md

 ```

 The `csharp_repositories` rule fetches external dependencies, namely the NUnit
-binaries, and the `csharp_configure` rule sets up the rules to use the local
+binaries and the mono repository.
+Setting `use_local_mono` to `True` will use
-Mono C# toolchain installed on your system.
+your installed mono framework instead of downloading one.
+If you are on OS X
+you can set `use_local_mono` to `False` and mono will be downloaded for you by
+bazel.
+Support for downloading mono on Linux is coming soon.

 ## Examples